 How to Become a Sleep Technician in the U.S.

 Learn how to become a sleep technician.
-Research the job duties and the education and licensing requirements and find out how to start a career in polysomnography.
+Research the job duties, education and licensing requirements, and find out how to start a career in polysomnography.

 |Experience||Six months training in lieu of certificate|